IHE/ITI.PIXm/input/pagecontent/a_issues.md

    - Added Security Audit Considerations with AuditEvent profile / resource

 ### Discussion Points F2F July 2021
+- Added for the 104 transaction the examples directly in the text with the relevant part, (use ... for the non-relevant part)

 - ITI-104: If the Patient Identifier Cross-reference Manager creates a "shadow copy" should this id be returned in pixm queries -> Propose yes and close this a discussion point and not list it since it is documented and illustrated with the query response
 - ITI-105: Should a Patient Identifier Cross-reference Manage populate meta.source if it creates a "shadow copy"? -> Propose no: Leave it up to the implementer